hklee7/hklee7.github.io/aboutme.md

 My name is HKlee.
 I have the following qualities:

 - I learn everything
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family.

 What else do you need?